 There’s something beautiful about a surprise ending.
 Those goosebump-inducing moments – when it turns out Bruce Willis is actually dead, Amazing Amy staged her kidnapping, the narrator’s been Tyler Durden the whole time, and Maxim always hated Rebecca – are the stuff of artistic legend.

-Here are ten songs with surprise twists in them.
-Warning: spoilers ahead.
+Here are 10 songs with surprise twists in them.
+Spoilers ahead, obviously…